Haunting (video game): Plot

 The protagonist, Polterguy, is a rebellious punk teenager who was killed in an accident involving defective skateboards manufactured by business mogul Vito Sardini.
 As a ghost, Polterguy seeks revenge by haunting Vito's home and tormenting him and his family.

 During the game, Polterguy frightens the Sardini family out of four different homes, following which the family chihuahua transforms into a grotesque blob monster known as 'Ecto Beast', which Polterguy must confront in battle.

 Gameplay

 In the single-player game, the player controls a rebellious dead teenager, Polterguy, in a house occupied by a yuppie Italian family, the Sardinis, through an isometric, 3/4 perspective.
 The player's task is to scare each family member out of the house by possessing various household objects through the use of colored indicators called "Fright 'ems".
 These are shiny indicators on objects that allows the player to know what objects in the houses are available to haunt.
 To activate these, Polterguy must jump into the object that has a Fright 'em glowing on it to "load" the object for a jump scare to one of the family members.
-There are three different types of Fright 'ems to interact with, though they can be tied to virtually any object in the game you see.
+There are three different types of Fright 'ems to interact with, though they can be tied to virtually any object in the game.
 The Fright 'ems found in the game are as follows: